What If We Allocate Test-Time Compute Adaptively?: Results

 \subsection{Tool and Compute Strategy Selection Patterns}

 Figure~\ref{fig:heatmaps_combined} illustrates how the agent adapts reasoning tools and computation strategies under dynamic configuration.
-Tool usage shows clear model-dependent behavior: Llama spreads decisions across multiple tools (e.g., CoT and verifiers each used on the order of $\sim$10--15\%), whereas Qwen concentrates heavily on structured reasoning plus numeric checking (e.g., CoT $\sim$40--50\% and Numeric Verifier $\sim$30--40\%).
+Tool usage shows clear model-dependent behavior: Llama spreads decisions across multiple tools, with CoT and Numeric Verifier dominating on MATH-500 ($\sim$40\% each) but usage becoming more evenly distributed across CoT, NV, Reframer, and Verifier on harder benchmarks such as AIME24 and AMO-Bench ($\sim$17--32\% each), whereas Qwen concentrates almost entirely on structured reasoning plus numeric checking (CoT $\sim$45--59\% and Numeric Verifier $\sim$41--48\%), with negligible use of Reframer, Verifier, or Self-Reflection except on AMO-Bench where SR reaches $\sim$15\%.
 These patterns remain similar from 1 to 10 iterations, suggesting that \emph{tool selection is driven by model-specific reasoning} characteristics rather than repeated sampling.
 Compute strategy usage is likewise complementary: Llama favors direct generation for a majority of instances ($\sim$60\%), while Qwen allocates more mass to exploration strategies such as Best-of-$N$ and Lookahead (each often in the $\sim$15--35\% range).
 Overall, these results indicate that dynamic configuration adapts inference behavior to model structure, steering each model toward reasoning paths that better align with its strengths rather than enforcing a single fixed inference recipe.
+A more detailed per-problem-type breakdown is provided in Appendix~\ref{app:strategy_distribution}, showing that the selected tools and compute strategies remain stable across Dynamic and Dynamic + PRM variants and vary mainly with model and problem structure.